dpc-sdp/ripple/docs/content/design-system/5.components/date-input.md

 ---

 ## Variants
-The date input has two variants:
+The date input has 2 variants:
 - default, used on white backgrounds
 - reverse, used on neutral backgrounds.